 The Prison Life Index’s purpose is to rate national prison policies, from rulemaking to implementation.
 It is less concerned with comparing countries to each other than it is with tracking a country’s evolution over time.

 Information on prisons is challenging to access and share, and is crucial for creating the Prison Life Index.
 Such a tool makes it clear that bringing this information to the general public’s attention is absolutely necessary.

-Based on both quantitative and qualitative data, the Prison Life Index will outline country-specific prison conditions, divided into four categories: “being connected”, “being active”, “safety” and “food, accommodation, healthcare”.
+Based on both quantitative and qualitative data, the Prison Life Index will outline country-specific prison conditions, divided into five categories: “being connected”, “being active”, “safety” and “food, accommodation” and “healthcare”.